risk-first/website/menagerie/Complexity-Risk.md

  - **Cells** - such as blood cells, nerve cells, skin cells in the [Human Body](https://en.wikipedia.org/wiki/List_of_distinct_cell_types_in_the_adult_human_body).
  - **Organs** - like hearts livers, brains etc.
  - **Organisms** - like you and me.

-## Depth-First Complexity

-tbd.  bring in stuff about algorithmic complexity here.

 ## Cyclomatic Complexity